Howland Chamberlain: Career

 Chamberlain was born in The Bronx.
 In the 1930s, he moved from New York to Los Angeles to try his hand at acting.
 Beginning in 1933, he obtained supporting parts at the Pasadena Community Playhouse.
 He appeared in Foolscap, or The Last Judgment (billed as Howard Chamberlain), Richard III, and King John.
 In 1935, he returned to New York for a role in the Broadway play, Achilles Had a Heel, but it only ran for eight performances.
 In the late 1930s, he was active in the Federal Theatre Project's regional center in Los Angeles.
 It was at this time that he met his future wife, Leona Adele Hines, whom he married in June 1939.

 In 1946, Chamberlain made his film debut in the Oscar-winning drama The Best Years of Our Lives, portraying Mr. Thorpe, the drug store manager who conducts an informal job interview of Fred Derry (portrayed by Dana Andrews).
 From 1947–1952, Chamberlain was a steadily working character actor, appearing in over 15 movies.
 He also landed guest spots in early television series such as Dick Tracy, Racket Squad, Fireside Theatre, and The Adventures of Superman.
 He was often cast in film noirs where he specialized in playing nervous types, like the frightened bookkeeper Freddie Bauer in Force of Evil (1948).
-Although Chamberlain was uncredited in High Noon (1952), his brief screen time as the cynical hotel desk clerk was memorable.
+Although Chamberlain was uncredited in High Noon (1952), he was memorable as the cynical hotel desk clerk who speaks ill of Marshal Will Kane to his new bride played by Grace Kelly.